-Experienced djembe teacher Tara Tucker (below, centre) teaches West African drumming at various arts centres and community spaces in and around Hobart, including the Moonah Arts Centre, Kickstart Arts, the South Hobart Community Centre, the Bahai Centre of Learning, Sandown Pavilion, Fern Tree Community Hall and the Kingston Beach Hall.
+Experienced djembe teacher Tara Tucker (above, centre) teaches West African drumming at various arts centres and community spaces in and around Hobart, including the Moonah Arts Centre, Kickstart Arts, the South Hobart Community Centre, the Bahai Centre of Learning, Sandown Pavilion, Fern Tree Community Hall and the Kingston Beach Community Hall.

 Tara has studied traditional drumming with Master drummers and cultural ensembles in Guinea, Burkina Faso, The Gambia, The Ivory Coast and Ghana.
 She is one of only 2 people in Australia to have been personally certified by djembe Grandmaster Mamady Keita as a teacher for his international school of West African percussion.

 If you’re feeling the call of the drum, sign up for a class.
 There are drums available for you if you don’t have your own, and also drums for sale.
 Call or text Tara on 0432 399 332